-BELMONT FLAG FOOTBALL LEAGUE – Belmont, MA: (Summary of some of key rules (see rule book behind for complete set)
+BELMONT NO-CONTACT FLAG FOOTBALL LEAGUE – Belmont, MA: (Summary of some of key rules (see rule book behind for complete set)

 Games will consist of 20 minute half’s – The clock will be running for the entire first half.
 There will be a 2-minute warning and the clock will stop at the 2nd half only.
 NFL rules will apply including clock stoppage for incomplete passes, out of bounds, change of possession and penalties).
 Each team gets 3 timeouts for the entire game.

 REFS will be enforcing penalties (no warnings with the following points of Emphasis: